Harrison Nicholls

 Undergraduate Thesis: Formal Verification of Google’s QUIC Protocol

 My undergraduate thesis at Reed College focused on formal verification of cryptographic key exchange protocols.
-I used Tamarin Prover, a language for protocol-level formal verification, to analyze the security properties of Google’s QUIC protocol.
+I used Tamarin Prover, a language for protocol-level formal verification, to analyze the security properties of Google’s QUIC key-exchange protocol.

 Internet communication occurs over unsecured networks where many parties can view and manipulate messages sent over public channels.
 Cryptography aims to protect these communications from malicious actors.
-While cryptographers can reasonably prove properties of individual cryptographic components (schemes) on paper, guaranteeing security when these components are combined into larger systems (protocols) becomes increasingly complex.
+While cryptographers can reasonably prove properties of individual cryptographic components on paper, guaranteeing security when these components are combined into larger systems becomes increasingly complex.

 In my work, I demonstrated how formal verification can be applied to automate security proofs, making it feasible to analyze both small-scale projects and large, complex real-world protocols like QUIC where manual analysis would be impractical.